logo

 If for some reason you have extra free time (and you really shouldn't if you are maxing out your day at the Tournament), here are some spots in the greater Augusta area to explore:

 Trends & Traditions: This is an antique emporium on Washington Road super close to Masters parking where you can find a bunch of vintage Tournament oddities for sale: old badges, shirts, Berckmans items.
 Most of it is obscenely overpriced, but fun to look at nonetheless.
 My favorite vintage keepsake to pick up: a spectator guide from the year I was born.
 Cheap and fun.
-Makes a good gift too.
-There are a few other antique stores around town that have cool old Maters items, but T&T is the one I always scope when in town.
+It makes a good gift too.
+There are a few other antique stores around town that have cool old Masters items, but T&T is the one I always scope when in town.

 IMG_3335.JPG